-  For many years, asbestos was considered to be a wonder material.
+For many years, asbestos was considered to be a wonder material with excellent fire resistance.
 It was found in roofing, boiler rooms, auto parts, cement, insulation, military vehicles, and more.
-It was used because of its flame retardant and insulating properties prior to people knowing of its danger.

 Q: What should I do if I find asbestos in my home?

 Individuals with older homes may find asbestos in their home.
 Don’t touch or disturb it.
 The Environmental Protection Agency (EPA) has provided a list of asbestos removing companies.